Elementary Music Lessons to Start the Year Fresh – January 2026

 Instrumental Activities

-- Create Orff ostinato accompaniments for song.
+- Create Orff ostinato accompaniments for the song.

 This storybook provides a FUN structure for students to be creative.
 See this post for more ways to use Children’s Storybooks in Elementary Music.